Configure Database Triggers

 To create a new database or scheduled trigger:

-Click the Atlas tab in the top navigation of your screen if you have not already navigated to Atlas.
+Click the Data Services tab in the top navigation of your screen if you haven't already navigated to Atlas.

 Click Triggers in the left-hand navigation.

 On the Overview tab of the Triggers page, click Add Trigger to open the trigger configuration page.